App47/appcelerator-modules/README.md

 # App47 Agent Appcelerator Modules

 This repository contains two code bases: one for the Android Agent and another for the iOS Agent.
-You can find the zip files containing the built and supported versions of these platform modules in the App47 Resource center located in your account's dashboard.
+You can find the zip files containing the built and supported versions of these platform modules in the [App47 Resource center](https://cirrus.app47.com) located in your account's dashboard.

 ## How to use the App47 Agent

 Regardless of mobile platform, the JavaScript API for the App47 Agent Appcelerator module has a consistent API.
-To include the Agent, follow the instructions for adding an Appcelerator module (i.e. download the corresponding zip file and update your `tiapp.xml` file.
+To include the Agent, follow the instructions for adding an Appcelerator module (i.e. download the corresponding zip file, place it in the root of your project, and update your `tiapp.xml` file).

 Include the module like so: